theirishduck/pikmin-nds/README.md

 Pikmin NDS (also called Pikmin DS) is a tech demo that runs on the Nintendo DS that pushes the hardware to its limits.
 It is inspired by the Pikmin series by Nintendo, which premiered on the Nintendo GameCube.

-There is an [imgur album](http://imgur.com/a/YMi6K) here detailing progress on the demo.
+There is an [imgur album](http://imgur.com/a/YMi6K) here detailing progress on the demo, and a [build server](http://pikmin-ds.nicholasflynt.com/) if you'd like to download (very incomplete) development builds.

 ## Goals